Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Related Work

 \subsection{Interpretability with Prototypes}

 Prototypes are visual explanations that can be incorporated in a model for intrinsic interpretability.
-ProtoAttend~\cite{arik2019protoattend} uses full images as prototypes and shows the contribution of each prototype to a prediction.
+ProtoAttend~\cite{arik2019protoattend} and DMR~\cite{angelov2020towards} use full images.
 In contrast, we go for prototypical \emph{parts} to break up the decision making process in small steps.
+Our choice is supported by BagNet~\cite{bagnet_iclr} which found that ``even complex perceptual tasks like ImageNet can be solved just based on small image features and without any notion of spatial relationships".
 Related is the Classification-By-Components network~\cite{saralajew_NIPS2019} that learns positive, negative and indefinite visual components motivated by the recognition-by-components theory~\cite{biederman1987recognition} describing how humans recognize objects by segmenting it into multiple components.